observable-playground/observable-playground/src/examples/rxjs/files/map-vs-pluck.md

 docsUrl:
 -->

-[map](/rxjs/map/) operator can be easily substituted with a simple [pluck](/rxjs/pluck/), if all we need is to read a property of the value:
+[map](/rxjs/map/) operator can be easily substituted with a simple [pluck](/rxjs/pluck/), if all we need is to read a property of a value:

 ```js
 const { rxObserver } = require('api/v0.3');